querkmachine/FSFrontEndDocs/concepts/accessibility.md

 ## Testing for accessibility

 Simple accessibility testing can be carried out in your browser using the [Tota11y](http://khan.github.io/tota11y/) bookmarklet.
 This checks for simple violations like poor colour contrast, nonsensical ordering, insufficient labels and missing `alt` text.
 It also includes a 'screen reader wand', which provides a basic view as to what content is visible to screen readers.

+For more in-depth screen reader testing we've previously employed [<abbr title="NonVisual Desktop Access">NVDA</abbr> screen reader](http://www.nvaccess.org/), which includes a speech viewer so you can see how the page is read without requiring sound.